wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-govern-information/includes/configure-auto-apply-retention-policies.md

 | OneDrive accounts  | Accounts  |

 > [!NOTE]
-> Information the user should notice even if skimmingAuto-apply retention labels cannot be included/excluded in Exchange.
+> Auto-apply retention labels cannot be included/excluded in Exchange.
 They are applicable to all Exchange email or no Exchange email.

 ## Step 6: Review your settings
 The final step in the process is to review your settings, make any needed updates, and auto-apply the policy.